hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

      Pol_Cross_Section:
        Enabled: true

-The polarization vectors of massive vector bosons are implemented according to :cite:`Dittmaier1998nn`, equation (3.19).
+The polarization vectors of massive VBs are implemented according to :cite:`Dittmaier1998nn`, equation (3.19).
 Specifically, the polarization vectors are expressed in terms of Weyl spinors.
 For that, an arbitrary light-like vector needs to be chosen.
-The definition of vector boson polarization is not unambiguous.
+The definition of VB polarization is not unambiguous.
 It can be specified by the options described in the following
 sections:
 :option:`Pol_Cross_Section:Spin_Basis` and